-The One, Big, Beautiful Bill Act - A Recap For Military Families
+The One, Big, Beautiful Bill Act - A Recap For Military Families (2026 update)

 On the 4th of July, President Trump signed into law, the One, Big, Beautiful, Bill Act (OBBBA).
 Regardless of where you stand politically, this bill is going to have some effects on your taxes, some of them this year!
 You can read the entire bill here, but I've taken the liberty of drawing out a few sections I felt were most applicable to military families.
 Here we go!